 Momentum Trading – This is generally a mix of the two other types.
 It uses technical charts to identify trends in price and overall direction of a stock and ride the established wave so to speak.
 A momentum trader looks for small deviance at price to enter a trade expecting the trade to overall follows an established pattern in price.
 The example below shows where a momentum trader may enter a trade based on an assumption in direction.

 What Is Investing?

-As stated earlier, investing is a longer term approach to buying and selling stocks and other securities.
-It is also generally a more conservative approach since it usually involves studying an equity to determine its fundamental value and then buying the security and holding it for a few years to even decades.
+As stated earlier, investing is a longer-term approach to buying and selling stocks and other securities.
+It is also generally a more conservative approach since it usually involves studying equities to determine its fundamental value and then buying the security and holding it for a few years to even decades.

 An investor is far more likely to gain steady growth over time and generally not worry about market noise and changes in price.
 For example in Winter 2018, stocks dropped 20% putting the United States in a small bear market.
 Some Traders watched as they lost 20% of their portfolio and then backed out of the market with losses.

 Investors on the other hand took one of two approaches.
 They may have bought more shares at lower prices (known as averaging down) to reduce their overall entry price because they consider the stocks to be bargain-priced.
 The other approach is they did nothing.
 They just let the investment sit because they know that historically when averaged out over many years, the stock market usually performs around 8% growth annually.

 There are different types of investors just like there are different types of traders.

 Value Investors – This is the most common type of investor.
 They focus on fundamental analysis and have set of criteria that they generally use to determine a stock’s value.
 Often times they are looking for stock prices that are undervalued and present a lot of promise to grow.